Merkel says Navalny poisoning was attempted murder | DW | 02.09.2020

 German Chancellor Angela Merkel described "shocking information" that showed "beyond a doubt" that the apparent poisoning of Alexei Navalny was "an attempted murder with nerve agent" after a toxicology test in Germany showed that the opposition leader had been targeted with Novichok.

 Merkel said Navalny was "the victim of a crime intended to silence him."
-She said the graveness of that fact demanded she "take a clear stance."
+She said the gravity of that fact made it important for her to "take a clear stance."

-Merkel said the case raises "very serious questions that only the Russian government can answer — and must answer."
+The chancellor said the case raises "very serious questions that only the Russian government can answer — and must answer," adding, "the world will wait for an answer."

 Previously, a government spokesman said that the test showed conclusive evidence that the Russian opposition leader had been poisoned with the nerve agent Novichok.